Lamentations: Musings on staging

 The alphabetic acrostic of the first four chapters, and its absence in the last, is an essential foundation.
 This works visually: seeing the passing alphabet is vital.
 Perhaps an obvious method is projecting the letters onto a screen.
 I was re-assured to discover that this is also what a forerunner did: see below.
 In his case (which was a university biblical studies course) he was able to use the Hebrew alphabet.
 In our case, where our English alphabet is used, that wouldn't work; simply use our alphabet.[2]
 Of course, we have the added twist of having to omit four letters.
 This probably requires a programme note, perhaps supplemented by a reminder by something like using our full alphabet but greying out the omitted letters.

 Some aspects of the text lend themselves to visual demonstration.
 For example, chapter 2 initially looks like an audio monologue (with Daughter Zion speaking only at the end).
-But v.13 sets up a chain of "who" questions: "to what can I liken you? / how advocate? / who could heal you?" which leads to a sweeping panorama of three initial candidates on display: prophets (14), passers-by (15) and even human enemies (16).
+But at v.13, and for the first time, the narrator addresses Daughter Zion in person.[3]
+He asks her a chain of empathetic questions: "to what can I liken you? how advocate? … who could heal you?" followed by a sweeping panorama of three initial candidates on display: prophets (14), passers-by (15) and even human enemies (16).
 Finally there is a fourth candidate, God himself.
-But he, already identified as "enemy" (5), "has done what he planned, / fulfilled his threat (17)."[3]
+But he, already identified as "enemy" (5), "has done what he schemed, / fulfilled his threat (17)."[4]

 Also in chapter 2 the action in the first half zooms in from the land of Judah, vv.2–5, to the city of Zion, vv.6–10, to the people there, vv.11–12.[5]